 Any English language driver licence will do.

 If you have an English language driver licence, then you are fine to drive in New Zealand for up to twelve months.
 If your licence is not in English, then you will need either an authorised English translation of your driver licence or an international driving permit.
-Many car and campervan rental companies require you to have held your full licence for a minimum of three years before they will let you hire their vehicles, although some, such as Wendekreisen Travel Ltd, only require you to have held it for one year.
+Many car and campervan rental companies require you to have held your full licence for a minimum of three years before they will let you hire their vehicles, although some only require you to have held it for one year.

 The minimum driving age is 16.

-It used to be fifteen, but the general standard of driving in New Zealand is pretty bad, so in 2011 it was raised to sixteen.
+It used to be fifteen, but in 2011 it was raised to sixteen.
 Although you can have your full driver licence by the time you are eighteen, (or seventeen if you complete an advanced driving course,) many New Zealand car and campervan hire companies have their own minimum age requirements for the drivers of their vehicles.
 In order to drive a hired car or campervan you have to be either twenty-one, twenty-three, or, in some cases, twenty-five, depending on the company.
 Drivers under twenty-five have a higher insurance excess.
-(Wendekreisen Travel Ltd has a minimum driver age of twenty-one.)

 You absolutely have to wear your seatbelt.